selfup/dom.events/_posts/2017-12-30-integrating-hyperapp-into-legacy-mvcs.md

 ### Conclusion Part 1

-The big advantage here is that Because we can sprinkle in little apps one by one, eventually all of the components can get merged once a certain route is finished being completely converted, and then you can start utilizing a frontend router and just keep the backend as an Auth mecahnism and an API.
+The big advantage here is that because we can sprinkle in little apps one by one, eventually all of the components can get merged once a certain route is finished being completely converted, and then you can start utilizing a frontend router and just keep the backend as an Auth mecahnism and an API.